OSHA Standard

 Here’s a quick guide:

-- 120V circuits: Most household and light commercial tools use 120V.
+• 120V circuits: Most household and light commercial tools use 120V.
 A standard 14/3 or 12/3 SJTW cord works fine.

-- 240V circuits: Heavy-duty equipment like air compressors, welders, or industrial machinery require cords rated for 250V or higher.
+• 240V circuits: Heavy-duty equipment like air compressors, welders, or industrial machinery require cords rated for 250V or higher.

 High-Voltage Systems: When You Need Specialized Equipment

 For systems operating above 240V—such as industrial machinery, large HVAC units, or heavy-duty welders—OSHA mandates even stricter adherence to cord ratings.
-These setups often require SJTW or STOW cords rated for 600V or higher, depending on the application.
+Worth adding: these setups often require SJTW or STOW cords rated for 600V or higher, depending on the application.
 Some high-powered equipment may need welding cables with specialized insulation designed to withstand extreme heat and electrical stress.
 Always consult the equipment manufacturer’s specifications to confirm the correct cord type.

 Best Practices for Compliance